Tooth decay in toddlers is expected due to the sugar most children consume and poor oral hygiene.

 Bad Dental Hygiene

 Sugary foods can increase the number of harmful bacteria in your mouth, which creates more acid.
-In addition, if your children eat a diet high in sugar and do not brush their teeth often, their tooth enamel will deteriorate rapidly.
+In addition, if your children eat a diet high in sugar and do not brush their teeth often, their enamel will deteriorate rapidly.

 Uneven Teeth or Overcrowding

 When your child has uneven teeth or overcrowding, it causes dental crevices that are hard to reach when brushing.
 Plaque thrives in this situation as it is never brushed away and will feed off the tooth’s surface, causing cavities.